fithisux/awesome-windows-foss/README.md

 * [FFFTP](https://github.com/ffftp/ffftp) - A F**** Fast FTP client.
 [BSD-2-Clause]

+* [WinSCP](https://sourceforge.net/projects/winscp/) - WinSCP is a popular free SFTP and FTP client for Windows, a powerful file manager that will improve your productivity.
+[GPL-3.0-only]

 ## Communications ##

 * [Miranda-NG](https://github.com/miranda-ng/miranda-ng) - Miranda NG: Next Generation of Miranda IM.
 [GPL-2.0-only]